Cyclone Fani: Odisha

-Approximately 72 people have been killed by Fani in India; 64 in Odisha, In Odisha, a teenager of 14 years was killed after being hit by a falling tree.
-One woman died when she was hit by flying debris, and another died of a heart attack while in a cyclone shelter.
-The cyclone adversely affected electricity supply and telecommunication in several coastal areas of Odisha, and to a lesser extent, of West Bengal.
-Puri and Khordha district in Odisha were the worst hit.
-The Jagannath Temple in Puri suffered minor damage, the repairing cost were estimated to be ₹51 million (US$738,000).
-The KIIT University also suffered a damage of about ₹300 million (US$4.3 million).
-Total damage in Odisha were estimated at ₹120 billion (US$1.74 billion), mostly in property damage and the relief.
-After the cyclone, Odisha required ₹170 billion (US$2.46 billion) for rebuilding the infrastructure.
+A total of 64 people were killed in Odisha, and over 350,000 homes were damaged.
+The cyclone adversely affected electricity supply and telecommunication in several coastal areas of Odisha Puri and Khordha district in Odisha were the worst hit, with Puri's telecommunications network being completely destroyed.
+The Jagannath Temple in Puri suffered minor damage to its electrical and civil infrastructure, with the repair cost estimated at ₹51 million (US$738,000).
+The KIIT University also suffered damage of about ₹300 million (US$4.3 million).
+Berhampur recorded Odisha's highest rainfall total, at 30 cm in the 24 hours ending at 03:00 UTC on 3 May.
+The total damage in Odisha was estimated at ₹120 billion (US$1.74 billion).
+After the cyclone, Odisha requested ₹170 billion (US$2.46 billion) for rebuilding infrastructure.
 Indian Prime Minister Narendra Modi announced that the government had released over ₹10 billion (US$145 million) for the states affected by Fani.
-There were massive environmental devastation, as well.

-Andhra Pradesh

-Although no fatalities occurred in Andhra Pradesh, Srikakulam and Vizianagaram districts reported an economic loss of ₹586.2 million (US$8.5 million).
-The South Central Railway also suffered a damage of about ₹29.8 million (US$432,000).
+The only water source for much of Odisha was bottled water, which rose several times in price due to demand, going from ₹200 to ₹1000-1500 in Bhubaneswar.

+Elsewhere

+In Andhra Pradesh, around 2,000 electricity poles were uprooted and over a dozen livestock were killed.
+Although no fatalities occurred in the state, Srikakulam and Vizianagaram districts reported an economic loss of ₹586.2 million (US$8.5 million), with the Panchayat Raj (₹20 crore) and Roads and Buildings (₹21 crore) departments suffering the most damage.
+216 ha of paddy crop and 229 ha of banana crop were also damaged, and 17,460 people were relocated to relief camps.
+The South Central Railway also suffered lost revenue of around ₹29.8 million (US$432,000) after cancelling 120 trains and refunding over 40,000 passengers.
+Damage in West Bengal was minimal according to its chief of state, Mamata Banerjee.
+In Meghalaya, Sohra recorded the highest rainfall total associated with Fani, with 41 cm in the 24 hours ending at 03:00 UTC on 5 May.
+The cyclone caused a storm surge of about 1.5 m at landfall.

 Bangladesh

-Fani killed 17 people in ten districts of Bangladesh.
-In Bagerhat District, a woman died after being hit by a falling tree, and 7 of them were killed by lightning in two districts of Bangladesh.
-The cyclone also destroyed about 63000 ha of farmland in 35 districts of the country, the agricultural loss were at ৳385 million (US$4.6 million).
-Total damage in Bangladesh were up to ৳5.37 billion (US$63.6 million).
+In Bangladesh, Fani killed 17 people across 10 districts.
+In Bagerhat District, a woman died after being hit by a falling tree, while 8 others were killed by lightning strikes in three separate districts.
+The cyclone also caused damage to over 13,000 homes, with 2,200 of those being completely destroyed.
+In addition, 53000 ha of farmland in 35 districts of the country were either partly or fully destroyed.
+Fani caused approximately ৳536 crore (US$63.6 million) in damage in Bangladesh, including an agricultural loss of ৳38.5 crore (US$4.6 million).

-The Bangladeshi government distributed rice, dried food, and ৳19.7 million (US$234,000) to those affected by the cyclone.

-Relief efforts

-CHD Group supported the Government of Odisha through provision of medical relief with extended support from All India Institute of Medical Sciences, Bhubaneshwar.
-The Gurgaon-based NGO Meals of Happiness Charitable Trust, in association with M3M Foundation, ran a major relief drive for the victims of cyclone Fani which had devastated various districts of Odisha last month.